Great Harwood: Sports

 The town football team, Great Harwood Town, closed in July 2006.

 Great Harwood Cricket Club, was a member of the Ribblesdale Cricket League, winning the senior division in 2008, and has seven teams, ranging from under-9s through to senior level.
 In 2016, the club accepted an invitation from the Lancashire League, and played in that league from the season of 2017.

 In 1954, and again in 1957, the Great Harwood team won the Roller Hockey National Cup.

 Events

-Great Harwood is also home to Great Harwood Agricultural Show, an annual show, established in 1857 and held on Spring Bank Holiday Monday.
+Great Harwood is also home to the Great Harwood Agricultural Show, an annual show, established in 1857 and held on Spring Bank Holiday Monday.
 It moved to its present site at the junction of Harwood Lane and Whalley Road in 2009.